 Arista Burwell-Chen is the executive assistant to Eric Liu, manages the Civic Collaboratory, and helps plan and execute other programs like the Citizen University National Conference and Civic Saturday.
 Before joining the Citizen University team, she was an undergraduate research fellow at the Center for Communications and Civic Engagement at the University of Washington.
 She graduated from the University of Washington Honors Program with degrees in Political Science, Communications, and English, and brings her passion for critical race theory to her work at Citizen University and around Seattle.

-Katherine is currently a senior in the University of Washington Honors Program, majoring in Political Science with a minor in International Studies.
+Katherine is the special projects assistant at Citizen University.
+She is currently a senior in the University of Washington Honors Program, majoring in Political Science with a minor in International Studies.
 Before joining Citizen University she interned at the White House and worked for the Associated Students of the University of Washington, advocating for affordable higher education.
 She is passionate about civic engagement and civic education and can often be found with a clipboard and voter registration forms.

 Laurette Hanna is the conference intern for the Citizen University National Conference 2017.
 She is a freshman at the University of Washington Seattle campus with intended majors in Political Science and Psychology.
 She’s been interested in politics since high school and has participated in Junior Statesmen of America and competed in We the People, where her team won second place in the California state competition and went on to nationals.
 She hopes to go into law school after her graduation.